A SPARKLING celebration of The Queen’s Diamond Jubilee Weekend has been lined-up in the Lewes area.

 Street parties abound.
 Watch out on June 3 for Allington Crescent Residents, Newick, and Cleve Terrace Residents, Lewes.
 On June 5 it’s the turn of St Swithun’s Terrace Residents, Rotten Row Residents and De Montfort Road Residents, in Lewes, and Rushey Close Residents, in Ringmer.

-Landport Residents’ Association, in Lewes, will be staging its street party on Thursday, June 7, in front of Eridge Green.
+The Landport Residents’ Association, in Lewes, will be staging its street party on Thursday, June 7, at Landport Road in front of Eridge Green.